Key Accomplishments Marching Towards the Future

 • Improved law enforcement capacity to respond to the most serious and violent crimes by:

 • Supporting warrant teams focused on arresting Harris County’s most dangerous and violent offenders, such as the Violent Persons (VIPER) Task Force, the Violent Criminal Apprehension Team, and the Gulf Coast Violent Offenders Task Force.
-Together, the three warrant teams cleared over 4,000 warrants in 2024 alone.
+Together, the three warrant teams have cleared over 5,000 warrants since they launched in 2022.

 • Helped make neighborhoods safer through the Crime Prevention Through Environmental Design Program (CPTED) to clean up the streets in neighborhoods where decay and abandonment are driving violent crime.
 Harris County invested $19.4 million in ARPA Funding to start CPTED projects across 11 neighborhoods with high concentrations of gun violence and infrastructure needs.
 Nationwide, similar programs have shown promising results in reducing crime rates, including gun violence and youth homicide.

-• Improved law enforcement responses by creating the Holistic Assistance Response Team (HART), a team of trained behavioral and mental health professionals that respond to nonviolent police calls involving non-violent crimes, therefore freeing up law enforcement to focus their efforts on responding to violent crime.
-As of December 2024, HART has responded to more than 14,000 calls from the community, with 62% of calls being resolved on scene.
+• Improved law enforcement responses by expanding the Holistic Assistance Response Team (HART), a team of unarmed first responders with psychosocial and medical assistance training that respond to nonviolent police calls involving non-violent crimes, therefore freeing up law enforcement to focus their efforts on responding to violent crime.
+As of June 2025, HART has responded to more than 20,000 calls from the community, with an average response time of 17 minutes.

-• Supported over 6,000 survivors of domestic violence through significant investments in ARPA funding.
-As of October 2024, Commissioners Court approved $1.5 million in General Fund to the Domestic Violence Assistance Fund (DVAF).
+• Supported over 7,000 survivors of domestic violence through significant investments in ARPA funding.
+In October 2024, Commissioners Court approved $1.5 million in General Funds to the Domestic Violence Assistance Fund (DVAF).
 This will allow the Harris County Domestic Violence Coordinating Council (HCDVCC) to continue operating the DVAF and provide flexible assistance to survivors of domestic violence.
-Harris County also allocated $6.2 million in American Rescue Plan Act funding to create the Early Childhood Resiliency Fund, which increases access to early intervention for children and families experiencing or exposed to domestic violence.

 • Worked to reduce crime by investing in community violence interruption through the Relentless Interrupters Serving Everyone (RISE) Program, which connects people at risk of committing violent crimes with services like mental health counseling, substance use treatment, employment, and support to exit gangs, while working with community leaders to identify ongoing conflicts and using mediation techniques to resolve them peacefully.
 This program has performed 13,114 engagements to foster meaningful relationships with high-risk residents since March 2022, saving an estimated $52M in crimes prevented.